-You’ll need to do a lot of legwork before you even start your small business.
-Once you’re established, being an entrepreneur is fraught with obstacles almost every single day.
+If you are an entrepreneur you are someone who takes on challenges.
+It also means you are a problem solver.
+Lots of people are drawn to entrepreneurship - after all, you get to ditch the corporate life and call all your own shots.
+There is a lot of potential “upside” to running your own small business, but being an entrepreneur is not always easy.
+You will need to do a lot of legwork before you start your small business.
+And even once you are established, being an entrepreneur is fraught with obstacles almost every single day.
 How you deal with them has a great deal to do with how successful your business can be.

-Having access to legal advice is a very effective way for you to avoid pitfalls and deal with the challenges when they do come along.
-Despite this fact, may small business owners do not have an attorney on their team.
+Having access to legal advice is a very effective way for business owners to avoid pitfalls and deal with challenges as they come along.
+Despite this fact, many small business owners do not have an attorney on their team.
 Why is that?

 The simple reason is that many entrepreneurs do not think of their business problems and challenges in legal terms.
 Some problems make the need for legal services obvious – like being sued.
-If you think the only time you need an attorney is when you’re being sued, we’re suggesting that you’re not thinking broadly enough about where you can find help to make your small business more successful.
+If you think the only time you need an attorney is when you are being sued, we are suggesting that you are not thinking broadly enough about where you can find help to make your small business more successful.

 For many small business challenges, seeking advice from an attorney is never considered.
 Entrepreneurs certainly want assistance with their problems, but they simply do not connect that desire with legal services.

 The list below is compiled from the challenges that I have recognized from working with successful entrepreneurs over my nearly 30-year career.
-I’ve also provided a few examples of how these problems have legal aspects to them and how seeking advice from an attorney can really help your business.
+I have also provided a few examples of how these problems have legal aspects to them and how seeking advice from an attorney can really help your business.

 Taking the Leap